turtle225/Battle-Brothers-Damage-Calculator/README.md

 Limitations:

-The script does not take into consideration hit chance and I do not plan to add that in.
+Most of the scripts do not factor in hit chance and I do no plan on adding it in.
+If there is a demand for it then I may considering expanding on the current BBHitChance.py version.
 Bleeding damage is going to be an approximation due to the sandbox nature of the calculator.
 Since the calculator cannot know for sure when "turns" pass and therefore when to apply Bleeding damage, it is forced to make an educated guess.
 The way I did it was to apply Bleeding damage every two attacks, (which is 1 turn for Cleavers), based on the current number of Bleeding stacks.
 The calculator depends on the user to create scenarios that make sense.
 You can give Split Man to a Pike and the calculator will run, but of course that data is meaningless because Pikes do not have Split Man.
 I included a file with enemy and weapon data for reference, as well as wrote many comments in the code to make it as user friendly as possible.

 Thank you, I hope you enjoy it.